F. Henry “Hank” Habicht, II (1983-1987)

 Career: From 1978-1981, Habicht was an associate in the Washington D.C. office of Kirkland & Ellis.
 In 1981, he became a Special Assistant to Attorney General William French Smith, and in 1982 was named Deputy Assistant Attorney General of the Land and Natural Resources Division under AAG Carol Dinkins.

 In 1987, Habicht returned to private practice, serving as the Vice President of William Ruckelshaus Associates and as counsel to Perkins Coie.
 He also provided policy advice on environmental and conservation issues to then-Vice President Bush during the 1988 presidential campaign.
 From May 1988-1993, Habicht served as Deputy Administrator of EPA.
 From 1993-1998, Habicht was Senior Vice President of Corporate Development and Environment for Safety-Kleen Corp.
-He currently is the CEO of the Global Environment and Technology Foundation, the co-founder and principal of Capital E, LLC, and a managing partner of SAIL Venture Partners, LLC.
+He later became CEO of the Global Environment and Technology Foundation, the co-founder and principal of Capital E, LLC, and a managing partner of SAIL Venture Partners, LLC.

 Personal: Habicht married Wendy Louise Wilson in June 1980.
 They have two children.